It is Tuesday, 20-Feb-2024 14:35:15 PST in Silicon Valley, California.

 Our society is trapped in between several religiously held beliefs on how things should be done.
 Many of these boil down to:

-Having had a long period of unemployment, I finally sat down and wrote up my rant on Unrealistic Recruiters and Job Ads.
+I sat down and wrote up my rant on Unrealistic Recruiters and Job Ads.
 It's not pretty, but serious recruiters might take a look at it to get a sense of why their desires for applicants aren't being met.

 Oh, by the way, The "Ability To Lift 50 Pounds" Is NOT A Sysadmin Skill.
 There are very few cases where it is actually required, the rest are an excuse for discrimination.
 Also, it might surprise you What A Person With Hemiparesis Can Do!